Traditional Unionist Voice: Controversies

 In 2014, Jolene Bunting became the first TUV councillor elected to Belfast City Council.
 It was then reported that she had posted sectarian "rants" against Catholics in 2011–2012.
 Bunting apologised for the online comments.
 She said that she did not regret their content, but regretted how they were written.
-In 2018, Bunting left the TUV, after claiming the party were preventing her standing as an Assembly candidate due to the earlier controversy.
+In 2017, Bunting resigned from the TUV, claiming that party officials would not allow her to stand again for the party in North Belfast because of these past sectarian posts.
+The TUV issued a statement saying that to give its candidates the "best chance of success" the party must "take tough decisions".
+Bunting remained on Belfast City Council as an independent member until the 2019 Belfast City Council election when, standing this time as an independent candidate, she received 3% of first preference votes and was not re-elected to the council.

 In August 2021, the TUV defended its Assembly candidate for East Belfast, John Ross, who was criticised by the Bloody Sunday Trust (a registered charity) for comments he made about Bloody Sunday (1972), when fourteen unarmed Catholic civilians were shot dead by the Parachute Regiment.
-In April 2019, while addressing a protest for British Army veterans, Mr Ross had called Bloody Sunday "a very successful operation" by the paratroopers.
-The demonstration was part of UK-wide protests against the prosecution of British soldiers involved in the Troubles.
-The chair of the Trust said: "Bloody Sunday has been the subject of a meticulous public inquiry which found that all those killed and wounded were innocent" and asked TUV to re-consider whether Mr Ross was a suitable candidate.
-The TUV replied that there had been "various conflicting judicial findings".
-It also said Mr Ross's words had been taken out of context and that he would remain their candidate.
+In April 2019, while addressing a protest for British Army veterans, Ross had called Bloody Sunday "a very successful operation" by the paratroopers.
+The demonstration was part of UK-wide protests against Troubles-related prosecutions of former British soldiers.
+The chair of the Trust said: "Bloody Sunday has been the subject of a meticulous public inquiry which found that all those killed and wounded were innocent" and asked TUV to re-consider whether Ross was a suitable candidate.
+The TUV replied that there had been "various conflicting judicial findings" about Bloody Sunday.
+It also said Ross's words had been taken out of context and that he would remain their candidate.